GoogleCloudPlatform/gke-managed-certificates-demo/README.md

 1. Create a patch file describing how you want to update those resources from the original ones and add it to kustomization.yaml file with the `kustomize edit add patch [filename]` command.
 1. Finally, use `kustomize build` command to generate the final YAML manifest.

-more documentation about kustomize and how you can use it can be found in their official [website](https://kustomize.io/)
+More documentation about kustomize and how you can use it can be found in their official [website](https://kustomize.io/).

 ### Deploying the scenario